 Why Information Sciences Online at Penn State?

 Pursuing the online Master of Professional Studies in Information Sciences (MPS in IS) gives you flexibility combined with a highly relevant course curriculum that incorporates real-world business issues and simulations.
 The program takes a multidimensional perspective on cyber-domains that is defined by using a socio-technical approach to generate solutions to complex problems.

 Penn State's College of Information Sciences and Technology (IST) is a leader among information schools, and the faculty are a diverse group of thought leaders from numerous fields, including computer science, engineering, psychology, chemistry, artificial intelligence, and more.

 Cybersecurity and Information Assurance

 The MPS in IS program consists of foundational courses combined with courses specific to cybersecurity and information assurance.
 The MPS in IS — cybersecurity and information assurance — focuses on information analysis, cybersecurity, and information science training.
-Penn State is a provider in information security and assurance and has been designated a National Center of Academic Excellence in Information Assurance Education by the National Security Agency and the Department of Homeland Security.
+Penn State is recognized by the National Security Agency and the Department of Homeland Security as a Center of Academic Excellence (CAE) in Information Assurance and Cyber Defense.

 Who Should Apply?